cran/ssdtools/README.md

 SSDs are cumulative probability distributions which are fitted to toxicity concentrations for different species as described by Posthuma et al. (2001).
-The ssdtools package uses Maximum Likelihood to fit distributions such as the log-normal, gamma, burr Type-III, log-logistic, log-Gumbel, Gompertz and Weibull.
+The ssdtools package uses Maximum Likelihood to fit distributions such as the log-normal, gamma, log-logistic, log-Gumbel, Gompertz and Weibull.
 The user can also provide custom distributions.
 Multiple distributions can be averaged using Information Criteria.
 Confidence intervals on hazard concentrations and proportions are produced by parametric bootstrapping.

 ## Installation